- 350g self-raising flour

 - Add chopped herbs and salt

-- Mix to form a soft dough – adding a little more water as necessary
+- Mix with your hands to form a soft dough – adding a little more water as necessary

 - Knead together – you may need to add more flour or water depending on the consistency.
 You are looking for something that doesn’t stick to your fingers but also isn’t too dry

-- Put a sheet of baking paper on a baking tray and place dough on top – pulling into a round shape (or rectangle if you fancy)
+- Put a sheet of baking paper on a baking tray and place dough on top – pulling into a round shape (see video for demonstration)

-- Brush a little oil on the top, add some rosemary or other herbs and a little sprinkle of herbs
+- Brush a little oil on the top, sprinkle some herbs and a little salt

-- Place in the oven and bake for around 30 minutes – check to make sure it doesn’t burn!
+- Place in the oven and bake for around 30 minutes – checking it regularly.